 Wear The Jacket In

-It sounds obvious, but the best way to break in a faux leather jacket is simply by wearing it.
-Yes, you’ve heard that right – the same process for breaking in real leather applies to its faux and vegan cousins.
+It sounds obvious, but the easiest way to break in a faux leather jacket is simply by wearing it for periods of time over a few days.
+Yes, you’ve heard that right – the same process for breaking in real leather applies to its faux and vegan cousins!
+If you are short of time – don’t worry there are other options further on in the article you can try.

 Wear it around the house